Daveprograms/Daveprograms/README.md

 - 👋 Hi, I’m @Daveprograms
 - 👀 I’m interested in Learning more and developeing my skills
-- 🌱 I’m currently learning ... typescript
+- 🌱 I’m currently learning  typescript/angular
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on projects
-- 📫 How to reach me ...
+- 📫 How to reach me davfash1@gmail.com

 <!---
 Daveprograms/Daveprograms is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.